 - Flatbed work requires securing the load with straps and tarps.

 - Produce requires the driver to supervise loading to ensure proper patterning of skids and then securing the load with load locks as needed.

 - General freight also requires careful supervision of loading the product and often load locked or secured as needed.

-- Pick and drop: Some drivers have the luxury of picking up a loaded trailer and dropping it at a destination, without any involvement whatsoever in the loading procedure.
+- Preloaded Trailers – Some drivers have the luxury of picking up a loaded trailer and dropping it at a destination, without any involvement whatsoever in the loading procedure.

 7. Unloading Freight

-Heavy traffic, waiting at loading docks, rude and careless 4-wheelers, ignorant dispatchers… just a few of the situations and people that a trucker will encounter regularly.
+- Heavy traffic, waiting at loading docks, rude and careless 4-wheelers, ignorant dispatchers.
+These are just a few of the situations and people that a trucker will encounter regularly.
 These people and situations will challenge the patience of the best of drivers, but patience and tolerance are a must.

 9. Handling Stress

-- Lots of rules and regulations to follow
+- endless number of rules and regulations to follow

 - traffic volume and congestion